ddeveloperr/header-text-templates/README.txt

-## For more details check the separate files in this repo!
+## For more details check the separate files in this repo https://github.com/ddeveloperr/header-text-templates/tree/main